-Any change to a production or other process that may lead to the introduction of a new process Waste stream or a change in the composition, volume, treatment process, or monitoring requirements of an existing process Waste stream.
+Any change to a production or other process that may lead to introduction of new process Waste stream or a change in the composition, volume, treatment process, or monitoring requirements of existing process Waste stream.

 Hazardous Waste

 Waste that poses a direct threat to human or animal health or the environment.